lf-energy/foundation/project-proposal.md

 This policy sets forth the proposal process for projects to be accepted into LF Energy.
 The process is the same for both existing projects which seek to move into LF Energy and new projects to be formed within LF Energy.

-All projects are assumed to start at Sandbox status unless the TAC has verified that stage advancement requirements have been met.
+All projects are assumed to start at Incubator status unless the TAC has verified that stage advancement requirements have been met.

 ### Incubation Project Proposal Requirements